natvitova/registration_of_volumetric_data/TestData/README.md

-**Sample Data Generator**
+**Brief information about how to use an app Sample Data Generator**

-Brief information about how to use an app Sample Data Generator.
 The main goal of this small application is to test the functionality of a 3D registration algorithm.
 This app should be capable of creating test data with desired rotation and translation.
-Here are few screenshots
+Here are a few screenshots

 ![Obsah obrázku snímek obrazovky, text, software, Počítačová ikona Popis byl vytvořen